the-crypt-keeper/tldw/README.md

       * `gpt-4-turbo-preview`
       * `gpt-4`
 - **What's in the repo?**
-  - `diarize.py` - download, transcribe and diarize audio
+  - `summarize.py` - download, transcribe and summarize audio
     1. First uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download audio(optionally video) from supplied URL
     2. Next, it uses [ffmpeg](https://github.com/FFmpeg/FFmpeg) to convert the resulting `.m4a` file to `.wav`
     3. Then it uses [faster_whisper](https://github.com/SYSTRAN/faster-whisper) to transcribe the `.wav` file to `.txt`